jjsanchezms/ADOBuddyTool/README.md

 ### SWAG Updates Operation

-The `--swag-updates` operation provides intelligent SWAG (effort estimation) management for Release Trains:
+The `--swag-updates` operation provides intelligent SWAG (effort estimation) management for Release Trains using the Acceptance Criteria field:

 #### For Auto-Generated Release Trains:
-- **Automatically updates** the Release Train's SWAG value to match the sum of all related Features
+- **Automatically updates** the Release Train's SWAG value in Acceptance Criteria to match the sum of all related Features
 - **Ensures consistency** between Release Train planning and actual Feature effort
+- **Uses `[SWAG: value]` prefix** in the Acceptance Criteria field to store SWAG information

 #### For Manual Release Trains:
-- **Validates** that the Release Train SWAG matches the sum of related Features
+- **Validates** that the Release Train SWAG in Acceptance Criteria matches the sum of related Features
 - **Shows warnings** when there are mismatches to help identify planning discrepancies
 - **Preserves manual values** while providing visibility into inconsistencies